lk1007/ECE_4160_Labs/Lab_5.markdown

 As you can see, the robot veers left.

-By using MOVE_LINE, to adjust the speed parameters, I found that multiplying the left motor's pwm value by 1.45 times the right motor pwm value, so this line was added to change_speed()
+By using MOVE_LINE, to adjust the speed parameters, I found that multiplying the left motor's pwm value by 1.45 times the right motor pwm value was good, so this line was added to change_speed()

     speed_1 = MOTOR_CORRECTION_FACTOR_1_to_2 * speed_1;